 This expense results from salaries and benefits of the employees that are not directly related to the exploration and evaluation of the Stibnite Gold Project, primarily Canadian corporate employees.
-Salaries and benefits for the quarter ended September 30, 2017 are comparable to the same quarter in the prior year.
-This expense for the nine months ended September 30, 2017 is lower than the prior year due to short term incentive payments being incurred in Q1 2016 that related to 2015, however for 2016 short term incentive payments the costs were accrued in Q4 2016.
-In addition, there was a reduction in the corporate office headcount by one employee during the nine months ended September 30, 2017.
+Salaries and benefits for the quarter ended March 31, 2018 are lower than the prior year due to short term incentive accruals recorded in December 2017 being higher than the approved payments made in the current quarter, while short term incentive accruals made in December 2016 were consistent with payment made during Q1 2017.